 Florida JFON is a non-profit ministry of the United Methodist Church that provides free immigration legal aid to individuals and families throughout Florida, with service locations in Miami, Orlando and Tampa Bay.
 We also provide education on immigration issues and advocacy for immigrant rights to interested community members.
-Our administrative offices are located south of Miami, Florida in Cutler Bay.
 We are part of the National JFON network.

 Frequently Asked Questions

 What communities to you serve?

 Nationally, Justice For Our Neighbors serves clients at 35 different sites in 11 states.
 Florida JFON predominantly serves immigrants and their families in three regions - Miami (particularly the area south of the city), Orlando, and Tampa Bay.
 Clients do not have to reside in those areas to seek services.

 Is JFON faith-based?

 Yes, Justice For Our Neighbors is an immigration ministry of the Florida Conference of the United Methodist Church, but we invite people to volunteer with us or to seek out our services regardless of religious affiliation.

 How does it work?